syntaqx/homelab/README.md

 #### TODO

+- Would like to make a custom top from butcher block or something for this instead of using the navepoint 1U shelf which doesn't give me full use of the top.
 - Rack mounted battery UPS for both racks, they're currently sharing an old CyberPower 1500va
   - Maybe this one? https://www.amazon.com/dp/B0016P8OII/